Bushramjad/XLSR-Wav2Vec2-Speech-Recognition-Urdu/README.md

 # Speech Recognition in Urdu

 Speech Recognition is an important component of Natural Languge Processing.
 It involves training a model on audio files and their respective transcriptions.
-We will combine few-shot learning and transfer learning to train a model on our small urdu dataset.
-For this we will fine tune the pretrained XLSR-Wav2Vec2 model available on HuggingFace.
-This model has been trained on powerful speech representations in more than 50 languages.
-After tuning, model will be tested on different dataset.
-The performance of our model is evaluated on basis of Word Error Rate (WER), loss and predictions made on test dataset.